Frenectomy (Lip and Tongue Tie Correction)

 Most insurances will cover these procedures.
 When making an appointment, a letter from your pediatrician, lactation consultant, or speech therapist is required.

 If the patient is not insured, the fee will be collected prior to the procedure.
+Call our office today to request further information about lip and tongue correction for babies in Wentzville, MO.

 Lip tie before corrective procedure